webplatform/docs-wpd/Projects/SXSW_2012_Talk_proposal/index.md

 ===List three questions that this talk will answer===

-# How and why was such an ambitious project funded and created, in cooperation between several often competing companies, and made available for free?
 # What resources does webplatform contain?
+# How can developers, designers, students, and teachers use, reuse, and add to the site and the content?
 # How can an educator use webplatform.org to teach a more effective course?

 == SXSWi talk proposal==